Print friendly version

 Erythromelalgia (EM), is a rare disorder that is characterized by episodes of burning pain, warmth, and redness in the hands and feet.
 The cause of the symptoms in erythromelalgia is unknown.

 - Genetics Home Reference (GHR) contains information on Erythromelalgia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition.
 Click on the link to view the information.